GuestSneezeOS-Official/.github/profile/README.md

 ## Hi there 👋

-# What Is GuestSneezeOS?
-GuestSneezeOS Is An Operating System For Gamers World Wide Who Is Like Me And Doesn't Have A Steam Deck (You Can Use HoloISO Its Like The Hackintosh Of SteamOS But Later).
-GuestSneezeOS Offers Many Essential Apps Such As "Steam","Discord","BalenaEtcher" And More, All Distro's Comes In Various Different Shapes And Sizes Unlike Most Gaming Distro's Such As [Nobara](https://nobaraproject.org/), [ChimeraOS](https://chimeraos.org/) ,[HoloISO](https://github.com/holoiso-eol/holoiso) And Bazzite These Distro's Are Great And Amazing I Actually Use These In My Daily Life But You Can See An OS Comparison By Clicking [Here](#comparison).
-The Best Thing About GuestSneezeOS Is Its Low System Requirements Such As Unlike Bazzite That Requires 50+ GB Our OS Requires Only 11 GB
 # Contribution
 - You Can Contribute To The Project By Forking The GuestSneezeOS Repo And Editing Stuff And Make A Pull Request
 - Do Some Fun Facts About GuestSneezeOS Or Screenshots Of It For Your Pull Request To Be Seen More